Yelinz/switchingsoftware/content/use/firefox/index.en.md

 replaces: [google-chrome]
 ---

-**Firefox** is the most popular independent [open source][1] web browser, Firefox is non-commercial, free and maintained by volunteers.
+**Firefox** is the most popular independent [open source][floss] web browser, Firefox is non-commercial, free and maintained by volunteers.

 There are a large number of Add-ons that can be install, futher extending the browser.
-We've listed some [recommended add-ons][2] to help protect you from most privacy threats on the web.
+We've listed some [recommended add-ons][addons] to help protect you from most privacy threats on the web.

 {{% infobox %}}
 - **Website**: